Azure/AzureAD-App-Docs/articles/en-us/abstract/sso_configure.md

 4. Enter any manual exceptions you might have.
 Emails listed in the manual exceptions section will bypass SSO and be able to log in with email and password.
 5. Click **Save Changes**.

->[!Note]
+> **Note:**
->You’ll need to use primary email addresses in the manual exceptions list.
+> You’ll need to use primary email addresses in the manual exceptions list.
 SSO activation will fail if the email you list is a user’s secondary email.
 If that happens, you’ll see an error message with the primary email for the failing account.
 Add that primary email to the manual exceptions list after you’ve verified you know the user.

 ## Quick Reference